-When a missionary associate or missions intern contemplates completing the assignment with U.S. Missions, he or she should notify the district superintendent of the work district and the senior department director in U.S. Missions.
-The U.S. Missions Executive Committee will minute the termination of the account holder including the date of the final check.
+When a missionary contemplates completing the assignment with U.S. Missions, he or she should notify the district superintendent of the work and home district and the senior department director in U.S. Missions.
+The U.S. Missions Executive Committee will minute the termination of the missionary status including the date of the final check.
+(See also Transition Allowance.)